nicorusti/ANAC-converter/README.md

 # L. 190 Public Contracts dataset processing
-Codice testato ed eseguito su python 3.4.2
-Codice e documentazione in fase di sviluppo!
+Code tested and run on python  3.4.2

 #### Project:
 These scripts are intended for use with Italian public contracts xml datasets, in compliance with the Transparency Act, L.190/2012.